joaomanaia/calculator-compose/README.md

 A jetpack compose calculator clone of google calculator written with 100% Jetpack Compose.

-This calculator uses an implementation of the [ExprK](https://github.com/Keelar/ExprK) library to calculculate expression.
+This calculator uses an implementation of the [ExprK](https://github.com/Keelar/ExprK) library to calculate expressions.

 <img src="pictures/calculator_screenshot.jpg" alt="Calculator Screenshot" width="300"/>